 The Brazeau Collieries tipple and briquette manufacturing plants stand prominent in Bighorn Backcountry above Nordegg, Alberta, Canada.

 Brazeau Collieries at Nordegg, Alberta were designated as a protected National Historic Site of Canada in 2002.
-The two separate, inexpensive tours of the Brazeau Collieries complex above Nordegg are the Upper Mine Tour and the Brazeau Collieries Tour.
+The two separate and attractively priced tours of the Brazeau Collieries complex above Nordegg are the Upper Mine Tour and the Brazeau Collieries Tour.
 The approximately two-hour-long tours begin from the prominent Nordegg Heritage Centre and alternate between mornings and afternoons.
 The sequence is not critical but there is a small justification to attend the Upper Mines Tour first to follow the production path of the coal.

 A short drive behind the guide's vehicle travels beneath the Railroad Trestle and turns right into the restricted-access Brazeau Collieries National Historic Site of Canada, to gravel parking near the Vault (all that remains of the Main Office) and Mine # 2 Hoist House.
 There is a magnificent view across the Tipple, Briquette Manufacturing Plants and the valley to Baldy Mountain (Shunda Mountain) and Coliseum Mountain on the north horizon.